 System operator deploys certificates.
 The organization adopts certificates to improve connection security.
 System operator needs to deploy certificates in the platform to support TLS authentication.

 Security analyst configures policies.
-Security analyst opens Risk Management policies, configures the connection security and blacklist policies for the organization and predicts device compliance.
+Security analyst open Risk Management policies, configure the connection security and blacklist policies for the organization and predicts device compliance.

 Security analyst overviews security posture and policy compliance.
 Security analyst views the shared Risk and Security dashboard to understand the overall security KPIs and drill into the policy details for root causes.